What is Technical debt?

 The way technical debt can manifest can be in different forms.
 Let’s go through the common types faced by most software organisations.

-- Requirements: The gap between what the product requirements were and what was actually implemented.
+- Requirements: The gap between the captured product requirements and what was actually implemented.

-- Versioning: Problems with not using a clear versioning system and having a disorganised repository.
+- Versioning: Problems that arise with not using a clear versioning system or having a disorganised repository.

 - Build: Problems with the building process that make it complex or difficult.